The third oldest surviving steam locomotive in the world

 Early locomotives like Billy were called ‘travelling engines’ because they were mobile versions of the steam engines used at mines.
 George Stephenson built his first locomotive in 1814 at West Moor, near Killingworth, where he was a colliery engineer.
 It was similar to engines pioneered at Leeds in 1812 and tried near Newcastle the following year.
 Other locomotives were being built on Tyneside around this time, and Stephenson used his practical skills to combine the best ideas into his ‘Killingworth travelling engines’.
 Billy was one of the last of the type to be built.

-It was in use for more than 50 years, and many parts were replaced or altered.
-There are few records, so we do not know how much of the locomotive is original.
 A section of the line where Billy worked is preserved as the Bowes Railway at Springwell Village near Washington, Tyne and Wear.